Helen Sanderson-White

-Helen Sanderson-White (born 1977) is a British singer-songwriter, musician, artist and writer from Buckinghamshire.
+Helen Sanderson-White (born 1977) is a British singer-songwriter, musician, artist and writer based in Buckinghamshire.
 A singer and pianist, she has worked in most genres including pop, folk, classical and Contemporary Christian Music, however she is most known for her secular pop, soul and jazz work.
-With a soprano voice, reviewers have said: "she has a really beautiful tone to her voice, rich and silky…", "a great voice, one that captures your attention, these are songs that want to be listened to…" and "Helen's vocals are smooth and pitch-perfect."

 Music career

 The daughter of a Baptist minister and a nurse, Sanderson-White's music career began at an early age in church.
-Her first singing performance was when she three years old and by then time she was five, she was learning to play the piano.
-She began writing in her teens and to date has released five studio albums.
+Her first singing performance was when she was three years old and by the time she was five, she was learning to play the piano.
+She began writing in her teens and to date has released five studio projects.
 She has collaborated with artists from a variety of genres including Liquidscreamer, Nikki Noodles and more recently with the folk singer Darren Hayman.
 Sanderson-White spent a large amount of her childhood performing on local circuits in Kent and Devon and honed her craft as a solo performer.

-In 1995, she recorded her first demo with Ted Fletcher, which spurred her on to pursue a performing career.
-At this point she also started teaching singing and piano both privately in and colleges to support her career and has worked with many organisations such as Oxford Youth Choir, Glee Club and Morley College, London.
-In the mid 1990s she moved to London to study Theology at London Bible College.
-She returned to music and gained a music degree from Middlesex University where she met fellow collaborator, Rachael Forsyth.

-She has been described as a purveyor of beautiful, crafted, thought provoking music and "Fresh, beautiful and profound".
-Her lyrics are sung with a striking purity and clarity.
-Described by Liquidscreamer as, "Beautiful, with just enough of a slight dark edge, Helen's songs are not afraid to ask some difficult questions, while delivering memorable vocal and instrumental hooks".
-Described by Cross Rhythms "Finely-crafted pop songs, driven home by little hooks that get under your skin."

 Early work

-Her first album Conversations With The Heart was released in June 2004 on an independent label, Houndsville, and was well received.
-Recorded on a tiny budget in a friend's dining room, this was to be the marker of the beginning of her solo career.
+Her first album Conversations With The Heart was released in June 2004 on an independent label, Houndsville.
 This then led to her second album Fallen But Not Fatal (2006).

-In 2007, Sanderson-White was challenged by a priest friend to create a contemporary setting of the Latin Mass which he could use with his young people.
+In 2007, Sanderson-White was challenged by a friend who is a priest to create a contemporary setting of the Latin Mass which he could use with his young people.
 Out of this The Sanctus Project (2010) was born and to date this is used around the world.